surniaulula/wpsso/readme.txt

 	* Fixed incorrect addition of sameAs URLs for post ID 0.
 * **Developer Notes**
 	* Added a new `WpssoProUtilAbstractSeoMeta` abstract class.
+	* Added a new `WpssoProUtilAioseopMeta` class to import All in One SEO Pack metadata.
 	* Added a new `WpssoProUtilRankmathMeta` class to import Rank Math SEO metadata.
 	* Added a new `WpssoProUtilSeoframeworkMeta` class to import The SEO Framework metadata.
 	* Refactored the `WpssoProUtilWpseoMeta` class to import Yoast SEO metadata.